Lev Termen – inventor of thereminovox

 Lev Termen, Russian and Soviet inventor, invented musical instrument called the thereminovox and demonstrated it to the first ruler of the USSR.
 In 1947 he became a winner of the Stalin Prize for his outstanding invention.

 Lev Termen (known as Leon Therimin in the West) was born on August 15, 1896 in St. Petersburg.
-He was born into a noble Orthodox family with French Huguenot roots (in French his name was written as a Theremin).
+The boy was born into a noble Orthodox family with French Huguenot roots (in French his name was written as Theremin).
 As a child Lev was very interested in physics and electricity.
 He studied piano and cello at the conservatory in Leningrad, but afterwards went to university to study physics and astronomy.

 Inspired by the Bolshevik revolution in 1917, when everyone was interested in new things, Termen wanted to invent a musical instrument that would not use any mechanical energy, like the conductor of an orchestra, who only moves his hands.

-In 1919 he became head of the Laboratory of Physical-Technical Institute in St. Petersburg.
+In 1919 he became the head of the Laboratory of Physical-Technical Institute in St. Petersburg.
 Since 1923 Lev collaborated with the State Institute of Musical Science in Moscow.